Lanelle Darden, Program Coordinator

 You are responsible for anyone you bring with you.
 Small children are not to be left unattended in the waiting area.

-Santee-Wateree Community Mental Health Center is a smoke-free facility.
-In order to protect your health and the health of others, smoking is only permitted outside in designated areas.
-Additionally, smokeless tobacco is not permitted in Center facilities or vehicles.
+A All Santee-Wateree Community Mental Health Center Campuses are tobacco-free.
+In order to protect your health and the health of others, smoking or the use of smokeless tobacco is not permitted anywhere on the grounds.

 Alcohol or other unauthorized drugs are not allowed in the center.
 Firearms and/or other concealable weapons, explosive devices of any kind and other dangerous objects, materials or substances are also forbidden on Center property.
 All these items are considered contraband and will be confiscated and turned over to law enforcement.